You’re invited to partner with the Welcome Blanket Project and knit for refugees and other new families to America

 As I wrote about extensively in this guest blog post for Real World Bible Study, one of the greatest needs for anyone suffering is simply to be seen.
 That’s especially true, I suspect, when that suffering has come at the hands of another.

 This is why I have written extensively about knitting charities that respond to the needs of refugees.
-These include Knit Aid, Allied Aid, Hats and More for War-Torn Syria, and more.
-(You can see a complete listing of the articles I’ve written about refugee knitting charities here.)
+You can see a complete listing of the articles I’ve written about refugee knitting charities here.

 An American Issue

-But here in the United States, we have our own issues.
-I’ve written before about my disagreement with the American government’s stance on immigration.
-In particular, I’ve been distressed at how our government seems to be making it harder and harder for migrants and refugees to rebuild their lives in the United States.
+In the United States, we have our own issues.
+I’ve been distressed at how our government seems to be making it harder and harder for migrants and refugees to rebuild their lives in the United States.

 I believe our government is currently spending too much of its precious resources filling pockets of people who really don’t need further filling.
 Consequently, we’re shutting our country’s doors to people who may most desperately need to enter.